mkijowski/ceg3400/keys-and-digital-signatures/README.md

 # Goals for today

 * Establish trust with instructor (and 3 other students in this class)
-* Import my public key
+* Import the public key ring for this class
 * Sign and Return my public key
-* Exchange and sign 3 other keys
+* Sign 3 other keys and upload
+* Get your key signed by three others

 ---